Ready to dive into French conversation wholeheartedly?

 Choose Your Own Content

 Another great thing about learning with FluentU is that if you want to brush up on a specific talking point, you can easily search for and select a video that caters to that topic.
 Learning vocabulary around your own hobbies and interests is a great way to get started and take the plunge into French conversation—the more interested you are, the easier the language will seem!
+Sign up for a free trial to start learning with FluentU.

 “Introduction to Beginner French Conversation Lessons” is a downloadable Audible audiobook made just for beginners and focusing on conversation.
 It doesn’t get more specific than that!